Suv4o/personal-blog-2023/content/2022/04/18/reload-child-component-in-vue3.md

 </template>
 ```

-In the code above, we’ve create a button whereby upon each click of the button, the function `changeKey` is activated.
+In the code above, we've create a button whereby upon each click of the button, the function `changeKey` is activated.
 The `changeKey` increases the number of the reactive variable, `keyIndex`, upon each click.
 We bind the `key` of the `RandomNumber` with the `keyIndex` variable.

 Now, with each click of the button, only the `<RandomNumber>` component reloads.
 Hence, a different number is displayed.

 ![blog hero image](https://res.cloudinary.com/suv4o/image/upload/c_scale,f_auto,w_750/v1650277793/blog/reload-child-component-in-vue-3/reload-child-component-in-vue-3-2_gnt1zf)

-All examples above can be found in the following Github repository [link](https://github.com/Suv4o/reload-child-component-in-vue3).
+All examples above can be found in the following Github repository <a href="https://github.com/Suv4o/reload-child-component-in-vue3" target="_blank" rel="noopener noreferrer">link</a>.

 ## Conclusion